socketio/socket.io/README.md

         headers.
 This cookie might be used for sticky-session.
 Defaults to not sending any cookie (`false`).
         See [here](https://github.com/jshttp/cookie#options-1) for all supported options.
       - `wsEngine` (`String`): what WebSocket server implementation to use.
 Specified module must conform to the `ws` interface (see [ws module api docs](https://github.com/websockets/ws/blob/master/doc/ws.md)).
 Default value is `ws`.
 An alternative c++ addon is also available by installing `uws` module.
+      - `cors` (`Object`): the options that will be forwarded to the cors module.
+See [there](https://github.com/expressjs/cors#configuration-options) for all available options.
+Defaults to no CORS allowed.
       - `initialPacket` (`Object`): an optional packet which will be concatenated to the handshake packet emitted by Engine.IO.
 - `close`
     - Closes all clients